top of page

 Geneva Woods Birth Center opened its doors in January 2002 after Midnight Sun Birth Center abruptly closed its doors in December 2001.
 Not wanting to leave Anchorage with only one other birth center, Barbara and Karin invested their energies into forming a new birth center option for Anchorage families, and were able to open with state licensure and national accreditation only months after Midnight Sun closed.

-Geneva Woods Birth Center was originally built inside the Geneva Woods Medical Center on Rhone Circle, but moved to a new location in 2014 to escape the medical office environment.
-We moved to a beautifully remodeled house secluded in the woods at 2400 E 42nd Avenue and opened those doors on Summer Solstice 2014, celebrating our 1058th birth that same day.
+Geneva Woods Birth Center was originally built inside the Geneva Woods Medical Center on Rhone Circle, but moved to a new location in 2014 to escape the medical office condominium environment.
+We moved to a beautifully remodeled house, secluded amongst tall trees, at 2400 E 42nd Avenue, and opened those doors on Summer Solstice 2014, celebrating our 1058th birth that same day.
+Geneva Woods Midwifery was formed when the original founders of Geneva Woods Birth Center parted ways with Midwifery & Women's Healthcare and began a new midwifery practice here at Geneva Woods Birth Center.
+"The Nest" was the nickname that Barbara gave this cozy former-homestead-cabin space on E 42nd, and it stuck.
+We reached just a few shy of 2000 births here at the birth center before ceasing deliveries here at the end of 2024.

 Our Values